kaijukitty/randomizer4good-overlays/README.md

 Use the 'Local file' toggle option.

-Note that all relevant donation trackers are included in this bundle and do not need to be added as separate OBS sources.
+Source should be 1920x1080.

 ## Bot Command
-To replace the placeholder in the tracker slideshow for your custom bot command, you must edit the text outlined in README > commpand-swap.png file.

-The files to edit are:
-* tracker-slides > donation-slide-sm.html
-* tracker-slides > donation-slide.html

-It is usually safest to do this via a find/replace action using a basic text editor.
-DO NOT use dynamic text programs, such as Microsoft Word, to make these changes.

-You should not edit any of the surrounding text, elements, or containers around the player labels in order to preserve the layout's appearance.
+Be sure to add a visible bot command for viewers to use that links to the main donation page.
+This link can be found in our Discord server.

 ## Player/Streamer Names
-Player Names can be swapped for the "Player 1, Player 2" etc text on the individual overlay HTML files.
-An example of this is outlined in README > player-name.png file.

-It is usually safest to do this via a find/replace action using a basic text editor.
-DO NOT use dynamic text programs, such as Microsoft Word, to make these changes.

-You should not edit any of the surrounding text, elements, or containers around the player labels in order to preserve the layout's appearance.
+Player Names can be added next to the Randomizer4Good icons in each layout via a custom text source.

 ### Disclaimers / Help Reference
-Please do not make any changes to these files, except in the case of changing out the bot command text in the "tracker-slides" directory files, or entering player names.
-Should you need a modified or different layout, please contact DrDeadrewski or Ketikat for assistance on our
+Please do not make any changes to these files.
+Should you need a modified or different layout, please contact DrDeadrewski or Ketikat for assistance on our [Discord server](https://discord.gg/8WdBHjad4w).
-[Discord server](https://discord.gg/8WdBHjad4w).

 THESE OVERLAYS ARE NOT TO BE USED FOR ANY PURPOSE OUTSIDE OF PARTICIPATION IN A